-Writers who are a greenhorn in content writing skills can be given the contributor roles.
+Writers who are greenhorn in content writing skills can be given contributor roles.
 Usually, their writings need heavy editing and this role is the perfect choice for them.

 Subscriber Role in WordPress

-Subscriber role can be compared as a welcome role from the WordPress site.
+The subscriber role can be compared to a welcome role from the WordPress site.
 Usually, Site owners allow subscribers to promote their sites.
-Subscribers can’t get access to any administrative features of a WordPress site like settings, change themes and install plugins.
+Subscribers can’t get access to any administrative features of a WordPress site like settings, changing themes, and installing plugins.

 Who Should You Give Subscriber Role?

 From the promotional point of view, the subscriber role plays the most lucrative part.
 Those who are very enthusiastic about your WordPress site can be given the role of a subscriber.
 This role will give them a profile on your site so that they can feel they are part of your site.
 Subscriber is the most restrictive role among all the users’ roles.
 So you shouldn’t be very worried about whom you can give this role to.